 For this part of the exercise we're going to use a Jupyter notebook to create the model.
 The Jupyter notebook is already included as an asset in the project you imported earlier.

-Projects section and then click the project you created in the pre-work.
+Click the project name you created in the pre-work section.

 Project overview page, click on the